 de Dufton, so it seems probable that John was also fighting for

 the king at Mirebeau, and was thus rewarded with the barony of Dufton.

-Rolls in the Tower of London record the names of seventeen 'drengi
+Rolls in the Tower of London record that Symon of Pategal, has the names of seventeen 'drengi

 of Westmorland' who paid fifty marks each to 'remain and not cross

 the seas, at the passage of our Lord the King'.
 This was in response